-MM 3.5.2 A note shall be placed on final plans stating:

-"Pursuant to State Health and Safety Code section 7050.5, if human remains are unearthed during construction, the construction contractor must cease work within 100-feet of the discovery and notify the County Coroner.
+MM 3.5.2 A note shall be placed on final plans stating: "If human remains are unearthed during construction, the construction contractor must cease work within 100-feet of the discovery and notify the County Coroner per Health and Safety Code §7050.5.
 No further disturbance may occur until the Coroner has made the necessary findings as to the origins and disposition pursuant to Public Resource Code section 5097.98."

-Timing & Implementation: Prior to final construction plan approval, Public Works staff shall ensure that the above language is incorporated into project plans and specifications.
-Contractor shall ensure compliance during work on site.
+Timing & Implementation: Prior to final construction plan approval and during work on site.
 Enforcement & Monitoring: Butte County Department of Public Works, supervising contractor